-FDA Approves LEQEMBI™ (lecanemab-irmb) Under the Accelerated Approval Pathway for the Treatment of Alzheimer's Disease
+FDA approves LEQEMBI™ (lecanemab-irmb) under the Accelerated Approval pathway for the treatment of Alzheimer's disease

 Incidence of ARIA

-In Study 1 (Study 201), symptomatic ARIA occurred in 3% (5/161) of LEQEMBI-treated patients.
+In Study 1 (Phase 2b), symptomatic ARIA-E occurred in 3% (5/161) of LEQEMBI-treated patients.
 Clinical symptoms associated with ARIA resolved in 80% of patients during the period of observation.

 The recommendations on management of ARIA do not differ between ApoE ε4 carriers and noncarriers.